 Why study chiropractic?

-Our Master of Chiropractic - MChiro (Hons) course is designed to equip you with all the relevant theory, practical skills, and clinical experience that you'll need in order to become a competent chiropractor.
+Our Master of Chiropractic - MChiro (Hons) degree course is designed to equip you with all the relevant theory, practical skills, and clinical experience that you'll need in order to become a competent chiropractor.

 What is a chiropractor?